 In addition to the network name and password, the following network information will be needed:

-- Current IP address (dynamic/dhcp)
+- Current IP address (dynamic/DHCP)

 - Desired IP address